ibexa/documentation-user/docs/organizing_the_content.md

 To see which Section a Content item belongs to, look at its Details tabs.

 You can set up Sections in the Admin Panel in the **Sections** tab.
-A few Sections are provided with each installation, but you can add new ones, depending on your needs.
+A few Sections are provided with each installation, and you can add new ones.

 ![List of Sections](img/sections.png "List of Sections")

 In the Sections tab you can assign Sections to content or delete them.
 You can only delete Sections that don't contain any content.

 Each Content item must belong to a Section.
-By default new Content is placed in the same Section as its parent.
+By default new content is placed in the same Section as its parent.
 If you want to remove a Content item from a Section, you just need to assign it to a different one.

 Access to Sections can be restricted by [setting up proper permissions](organizing_the_site.md#permissions).